The Plot and An Economy of Means-being-means

 Otherwise, no one’s got any business doing

-, this text doesn’t just refer to economics, it also refers to conventions of storytelling, conventions that are also visible in Jos de Gruyter and Harald Thys’s 2010 work Das Loch
+Of course, in Eddie, this text doesn’t just refer to economics, it also refers to conventions of storytelling, conventions that are also visible in Jos de Gruyter and Harald Thys’s 2010 work Das Loch (trans.
+The Hole).

 God, insofar as his being and substance is concerned, is certainly one; but as to his oikonomia – that is to say the way in which he administers his home, his life, and the world that he created – he is, rather, triple.
 Just as a good father can entrust to his son the execution of certain functions and duties without in so doing losing his power and his unity, so God entrusts to Christ the 'economy,' the administration and government of human history.8